pysal/notebooks/docs/_build/explore/segregation/spatial_examples.md

 RCE=\left ( \sum_{i=2}^{I}X_{i-1}Y_i \right ) - \left ( \sum_{i=2}^{I}X_{i}Y_{i-1} \right )
 \end{equation}

 where $A_i$ is the cumulative area proportion through unit $i$, $X_i$ is the cumulative frequency proportion through unit $i$ of group $x$ and $Y_i$ is the analogous for group $y$.
-In this measure, the area units are ordered by increasing distances from the central business district, which we assume being located in the average latitude and average longitude among all centroid.
+In this measure, the area units are ordered by increasing distances from the central business district, which could be modified with the `center` argument.